xlab-uiuc/slooo/README.md

-# depfast-slowinj: The DepFast Fail-slow Injection Testing Infrastructure
+# slowmo: The DepFast Fail-slow Injection Testing Infrastructure

 This is a new repo for the depfast slow-injection testing infrastructure.
 It will be a new build from scratch.